Activities in the beautiful Moremi Game Reserve and Okavango Delta

 If you are coming through Chobe National Park and you plan to spend some days around the Reserve, the entrance is the North Gate of Khwai.

 If you are not crossing Chobe, but only visiting its riverfront around Kasane, you’ll get to Maun by driving on the main road.
-Maun is the gateway-town for all the activities through Okavango Delta and Moremi Game Reserve like game drives (the Maqwee south gate is 99 km), scenic flights over the Delta and trip with motorboats and cruise along the narrow papyrus-lines channels of the mighty Okavango Delta.
+Maun is the gateway-town for all the activities through Okavango Delta and Moremi Game Reserve like game drive (the Maqwee south gate is 99 km), scenic flight over the Delta and trip with motorboat and cruise along the narrow papyrus-lines channels of the mighty Okavango Delta.

-Then we camped at “third bridge“, one of the most game rich area’s of the Reserve, before reaching to Maun.
-Here we had the pleasant scenic flight over the Okavango Delta with its freshwater wetland dotted by a herd of elephants, buffalos and zebras before going on with our tour and heading to the charming Kubu Island.
+Then we camped at the so-called “third bridge“, one of the most game-rich area’s of the Reserve, before reaching Maun.
+Here we had the pleasant scenic flight over the Okavango Delta with its freshwater wetland dotted by herds of elephant, buffalo and zebra before going on with our tour and heading to the charming Kubu Island.

 1) When to go

-The best time is the dry season from June to September when game concentrations are at their highest, the climate is cold and dry and the risk of malaria low.
+The best time to visit Moremi and Botswana is the dry season from June to September when game concentrations are at their highest, the climate is cold and dry and the risk of malaria low.
 Moremi Reserve Website.

 2) Where to sleep

-Maun offers the right choice of accommodations and some local tour operators that can arrange the daily trip or a long safari through the area.
+Maun offers the right choice of accommodations and here you’ll also find local tour operators that can arrange the daily trip or a long safari through the area.
 We slept with our tent at Sedia Riverside Hotel (they also have a restaurant facing a pool and a big area where to camp).
 Through the Park, the best choice is to bring your tent as you can live a real and breathtaking experience in the middle of wild nature.